abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

     * - Response (4 bits)
       - CIRCUIT ID (12 bits)
-    * - Defines the type of error as per Table 6.6
+    * - Defines the type of error as per Table 7.6
       - Unique ID that identifies user and circuit.
 Needed in case of multi-user/multi-circuit execution

+..
+  Comment: Manual referece to table below becuase of sphinx bug with Tables and numref

 And the codes for the responses: